vmoprojs/GeoModels-page/citation.md

 Bevilacqua, Moreno, and Victor Morales-Onate.
 2018.
 GeoModels: Analysis of Spatio (Temporal/Bivariate) Gaussian and Non Gaussian Random Fields. https://victormoralesonate.github.io/GeoModels

-Once you hace installed `GeoModels`, you can have a BibTex citation with `citation("GeoModels)` and get:
+Once you have installed `GeoModels`, you can have a BibTex citation with `citation("GeoModels)` and get:

 ```R
 @Manual{,